svianac/learning-notes/k8s-mastery.md

 kubectl set image deploy worker worker=dockercoins/worker:v0.2
 ```

-We can check the status of the rollour by:
+We can check the status of the rollout by:

 ```yaml
 kubectl rollout status deploy worker